Achievable Rates for Channels with Deletions and Insertions: InDel Channel

-Recall that this channel is defined by three parameters $(d,i,\alpha)$.
-Each input bit undergoes a deletion with probability $d$, a duplication with probability. $i\alpha$, a complementary insertion with probability $i\bar{\alpha}$.
+The InDel channel is defined by three parameters $(d,i,\alpha)$ with $d+i <1$.
+Each input bit undergoes a deletion with probability $d$, a duplication with probability $i\alpha$, a complementary insertion with probability $i\bar{\alpha}$.

-Note that each input bit is deleted with probability $d$; given that a particular bit is \emph{not} deleted, the probability that it undergoes an insertion is $\frac{i}{1-d}$.
+Each input bit is deleted with probability $d$; given that a particular bit is \emph{not} deleted, the probability that it undergoes an insertion is $\frac{i}{1-d}$.
 Therefore, one can think of the channel as a cascade of two channels, as shown in Figure \ref{fig:two_ch_decomp}.
 The first channel is a deletion channel that deletes each bit independently with probability $d$.
 The second channel is an insertion channel with parameters $(i', \alpha)$, where $i' \triangleq \frac{i}{1-d}$.
 We prove the equivalence of this cascade decomposition below.

-\emph{Claim}: The deletion+insertion channel is thus equivalent to the cascade channel in the sense that both have the same transition probability $P(\un{Y}|\un{X})$. \begin{proof} For an $n$-bit input sequence, define the deletion-insertion pattern $\Lambda^n=(\Lambda_1, \Lambda_2,\ldots, \Lambda_n)$ of the channel as the sequence where $\Lambda_i$ indicates whether the channel introduces a deletion/duplication/complementary insertion/no modification in bit $i$ of the input.
+\emph{Claim}: The InDel channel is equivalent to the cascade channel in the sense that both have the same transition probability $P(\un{Y}|\un{X})$, and hence the same capacity. \begin{IEEEproof} For an $n$-bit input sequence, define the deletion-insertion pattern $\Lambda^n=(\Lambda_1, \Lambda_2,\ldots, \Lambda_n)$ of the channel as the sequence where $\Lambda_i$ indicates whether the channel introduces a deletion/duplication/complementary insertion/no modification in bit $i$ of the input.
 Note that if the underlying probability space is $(\Omega, \mc{F}, P)$, the realization $\omega \in \Omega$ determines the deletion-insertion pattern $\Lambda^n(\omega)$.
-We calculate the probability of any specified pattern occurring in a)the deletion+insertion channel, and b)the cascade channel.
+We calculate the probability of any specified pattern occurring in a)the InDel channel, and b)the cascade channel.